 - Non-invasive meso therapy

-- You will learn the effective use of software commonly utlized in spas.
+- You learn the effective use of software commonly utilized in spas.

 - Faculty members who have extensive experience and knowledge are all accomplished and well respected in the field.

 - Many placement sites hire Esthetician program students upon completion of the program/placement.
 In 2015, approximately 95 per cent of the placement sites have hired grads.

 - The Esthetician program receives high Key Performance Indicator satisfaction rates from students, graduates and employers.
 It has received 100 per cent employer satisfaction and 100 per cent student satisfaction for program quality, learning experience, clinical experienceand quality of teachers with current industry skills.